ethereum/ethereum-org-website/src/content/developers/tutorials/implement-metamask-and-ens-into-website/index.md

 ---
 title: "Connect your website to MetaMask and ENS"
-description: Learn how to fetch the user's account data and possible ENS domain and thus making it accessible to your website
+description: "Learn how to fetch the user's account data and possible ENS domain using JavaScript and the ethers.js library and thus making it accessible to your website."
-author: Sebastian Supreme
+author: "Sebastian Supreme"
 sidebar: true
 tags: ["metamask", "ens", "ethersjs", "ethers.js", "javascript", "html", "css"]
 skill: intermediate